Pathways

 Kit requirements

-All squad gymnasts are required to have the club leotard, purchased through the club.
+All squad gymnasts need the club leotard, purchased through the club.

-• Travel costs for external competitions (varies by location)
+• Travel costs for external competitions, depending on the venue

 • Replacement kit as gymnasts grow